top of page

 Established by Becky Dick in 2014.
 Graduated in 2015 First Class Honours BA (Hons) Decorative Arts, specialised in 3D Textiles/Embroidery and Taxidermy.

 Becky's studio is based in Nailsworth, Gloucestershire.
-And is also a member and honorary secretary of UK The Guild of Taxidermists.

 Becky has been doing traditional taxidermy since 2014, trained by professional taxidermist David Keningale in 2014.
-Additionally, Becky has also had training from specialist World Champion bird taxidermist Carl Church in 2017 and an accredited member of the GoT George Jamieson in 2020.
-Further bird taxidermy training, plus moulding and casting with Carl Church late 2021.
+Additionally, Becky has also had training from specialist World Champion bird taxidermist Carl Church in 2017 and an accredited member of the late George Jamieson in 2020.
+Further bird taxidermy training, plus moulding and casting with Carl Church in late 2021.
 And undertook a 3-day taxidermy conservation course taught by Simon Moore in August 2022.
+Becky is also a member of the UK The Guild of Taxidermists.

 Becky also does entomology pinning, taxidermy restoration, groundwork restoration, and re-casing.